yixin0829/mongodb-dev-cert-prep/README.md

   "imdb.votes": 1,
 });

-// Works (forward).
-The last field is not sorted therefore can be any direction. db.movies.createIndex({
+// Works (forward). `imdb.votes` is not sorted therefore can be any direction. db.movies.createIndex({
   year: 1,
   directors: 1,